 The King lives on in the form of our eight piece Elvis tribute band, The Blue Sueders!

-Formed in 2007, we have been performing the best Elvis hits around East Anglia’s top venues for a decade, including The Ocean Rooms, Gorleston (with Rik Wakeman), Chapelfield Gardens, Norwich (on the arrival of the 2012 Olympic torch) and most recently after the races at Great Yarmouth Racecourse.
+Formed in 2007, we have been performing the best Elvis hits around East Anglia’s top venues for over a decade, including The Ocean Rooms, Gorleston (with Rik Wakeman), Reepham Music Festival, Chapelfield Gardens, Norwich and Great Yarmouth Racecourse.
 Our notorious annual Christmas gig, Carols With The King, at The Forum in Norwich sells out its near on 500 capacity in days.

 As many aspects of Elvis’ 1970s Las Vegas band as possible are incorporated into our act.
 Drummer Paul Youngs thrashes (where appropriate) just as Ronnie Tutt did.
 Harry Curries’s lead guitar is unmistakable as James Burton.
 Jerry Scheff’s “fender bass” part is taken by the similarly laid back Stuart Shearer and Brian Smith not only replicates Glen D Hardin’s piano but also adds, through his impressive dual level organ, the brass and strings of the Joe Geurcio orchestra.
 We even have our own cheeky chap Charlie Hodge, aka Chris McEvoy.